hackclub/OnBoard/projects/WiFiCard/README.md

 The WiFi Card is a simple NFC card that is designed to be programmed to give anyone who visits your house instant access to the wifi.

 ## Plan
 This simple design only costs $6.56.
 By picking the cheapest shipping option, the entire design can be produced for $8.06.
+Probably going to produce several other business card designs and maybe experiment with 2 NFC antennas in 1 card.

 ![image](https://github.com/anishanne/OnBoard/assets/22670462/00b10c7c-04c0-4ec6-a226-2d22135a3dd2)

 ## Design
-##### Tell us a little bit about your design process.
-What were some challenges?
-What helped?
 Maggie's workshop was super helpful!

 The front of this design features a WiFi icon & an NFC tag while the back features the username & password for devices that do not have NFC readers built into them.